sourcegraph/sourcegraph-public-snapshot/doc/campaigns/how-tos/publishing_changesets.md

 1. write access to the changeset's repository (on the code host), and
 1. a personal access token [configured in Sourcegraph for your code host(s)](configuring_user_credentials.md).

-For more information, see [Code host interactions in campaigns](../explanations/permissions_in_campaigns.md#code-host-interactions-in-campaigns).
+For more information, see "[Code host interactions in campaigns](../explanations/permissions_in_campaigns.md#code-host-interactions-in-campaigns)".
 [Forking the repository](../explanations/introduction_to_campaigns.md#known-issues) is not yet supported.

 ## Publishing changesets